muxyz/website/index.md

 achieve some form of liquidity shareholders.
 </p>
 <p>
-Mu will operate much like the Linux or Apache foundation.
+Mu will operate much like the Linux foundation.
 </p>
 </div>